-Here, the grievant does not assert that he was unclear on the reasons he was presented with the proposed discipline.
-He was provided with a detailed pre-disciplinary due process letter that outlined the aspects of his work performance that his Director found unsatisfactory.
-This letter also indicated that disciplinary action was recommended.
-Further, the grievant attended a meeting on October 21, 2014 where he was provided with an opportunity to respond to the charges.
+Here, the grievant does not assert that she was unclear on the reasons she was presented with the proposed discipline.
+She was provided with a pre-disciplinary Recommendation for Written Notice that outlined the alleged misconduct.
+An attached letter further explained that disciplinary action was recommended and indicated that the grievant had twenty-four hours to respond to the charges against her.
+Further, the grievant attended a meeting on January 29, 2016 where she was provided with further opportunity to respond to the charges.

-Therefore, the facts of this case indicate that the grievant, having been informed of the agency's intention to terminate his employment, decided to submit a resignation instead.
-He elected to secure a certain outcome, a voluntary resignation, rather than risk the unpredictable result of a grievance hearing to which he was automatically entitled under the grievance procedure 14 and DHRM Policy 1.60, Standards of Conduct.
+Therefore, the facts of this case indicate that the grievant, having been informed of the agency's intention to terminate her employment, decided to submit a resignation instead.
+She elected to secure a certain outcome, a voluntary resignation, rather than risk the unpredictable result of a grievance hearing to which she was automatically entitled under the grievance procedure 14 and DHRM Policy 1.60, Standards of Conduct.
 Accordingly, it appears the grievant understood the nature of the choice given.
-The grievant has not presented any other indication that he did not understand the nature of this choice.
+The grievant has not presented any other indication that she did not understand the nature of this choice.

-Time to Decide/Ability to Determine Effective Date
+Time to Decide

-In this case, it appears that the University allowed the grievant approximately three days in which to make a decision regarding the proposed discipline.
-The grievant had been notified of

-12 Schultz v.
-U.S. Navy, 810 F.2d 1133, 1136 (Fed.
-Cir.
-1987) (citations omitted); see also Staats, 99 F.3d at 1124 ("An example of an involuntary resignation based on coercion is a resignation that is induced by a threat to take disciplinary action that the agency knows could not be substantiated.
-The Board has also found retirements or resignations to be involuntary based on coercion when the agency has taken steps against an employee, not for any legitimate agency purpose but simply to force the employee to quit." (citations omitted)); Braun v.
+In this case, it appears that the agency allowed the grievant approximately four days in which to make a decision regarding the proposed discipline.
+The grievant had been notified of the issues surrounding the contemplated discipline by letter on January 25, 2016, upon which she indicated receipt by signature.
+She was provided with 24 hours in which to respond to the allegations against her and placed on administrative leave pending the agency's review of the matter.
+It appears the grievant did respond on January 26, 2016 to the agency's allegations; however, the agency proceeded to issue the proposed discipline to the grievant at a meeting on January 29, 2016.
+During that meeting, the grievant provided the agency with a letter of resignations to be involuntary based on coercion when the agency has taken steps against an employee, not for any legitimate agency purpose but simply to force the employee to quit." (citations omitted)); Braun v.
 Dept. of Veterans Affairs, 50 F.3d 1005, 1007-08 (Fed.
 Cir.
 1995) (finding that an employee had made a "non-frivolous allegation" of coercion where he had been subjected to eleven allegedly unwarranted disciplinary actions in seventeen months); Murphy v.
 United States, 69 Fed.
 Cl.
 593, 605 (Fed.
 Cl.
 2006) ("If a plaintiff decides to resign or retire rather than face a justified government action, the decision is held to be voluntary.
 But when a plaintiff's decision to retire or resign was the result of government action which was unjustified or contrary to its own regulations, rules or procedures, the decision was found to be involuntary." (citations omitted)).
-13 See Stone, 855 F.2d at 174.